Spark Sport to Broadcast RLWC 2022 Live in New Zealand

 Spark Sport who please to announced that it is provide the exclusive broadcasting for the upcoming Rugby League world cup which to be played in October-November 2022 in this year.

-4. Enjoy Rugby World cup watching!
+4. Enjoy Rugby World cup live online!

 That’s a Good news for the New Zealand Viewers as they can enjoy all the 61 Matches of RLWC live in New Zealand country via spark sport Network.
 The three tournaments will take place across 21 venues throughout England.